-Where these facilities are proposed, a design statement is to be prepared as part of the landscape design and method statement referred to in Section 14.
+Where these facilities are proposed, a design statement is to be prepared as part of the landscape design and method statement referred to in Section 9 of this SPD.
 This statement is to provide information on the suitability of the location and design of the facilities with regards to the criteria set out in this Appendix but with specific reference to how the proposed facilities impact on residential amenity, and where appropriate, the mitigation proposals required to make them acceptable.